Legends Game (Australian rules football): Highlights

-The game itself is a tongue-in-cheek affair, with games often involving non-football-related celebrities such as the comedy duo Hamish & Andy; the comedian Russell Gilbert, known in the games for his comical on-field antics; and the fictional character Bryan "Strauchanie" Strauchan, played by Peter Helliar.
-The game is frequently manipulated by the players, timekeepers, and field umpires in order to make for an exciting conclusion.
-Because of this, the average winning margin is only 7 points, including 5 draws, and official betting is disallowed.
+The game itself is a tongue-in-cheek affair, with matches often involving non-football-related celebrities such as comedy duo Hamish & Andy; comedian Russell Gilbert, known for his comical on-field antics; and fictional character Bryan "Strauchanie" Strauchan, played by Peter Helliar.
+The game's narrative is frequently manipulated by the players, timekeepers, and field umpires to ensure an exciting conclusion.
+Because of this, the average winning margin is only 7 points, including 5 draws, and official betting on the event is disallowed.

-The series has featured many memorable highlights over the years, including Strauchanie's various antics, usually involving staging for a free kick; a 75-metre barrel from Jimmy Bartel that resulted in a 10-point super goal; Jonathan Brown kicking a difficult pocket goal after the siren due to the umpire "not hearing the siren" (possibly a reference to sirengate); Anthony Rocca turning back the clock with a massive torpedo goal from inside the centre square; Russell Gilbert changing his guernsey to the opposite team's late in the game to score a goal for the other team (which became a running gag); Derek Kickett kicking the ball over his head from the right forward pocket for an unlikely goal; and Craig Hutchison's so-called "greatest goal in AFL history" in 2011 that involved selling candy to a mooning Ryan Fitzgerald before kicking a banana goal from nearly 40 metres out, which has since garnered more than 1.9 million views on YouTube alone.
+The series has featured many memorable highlights over the years, including Strauchanie's various antics, usually involving staging for a free kick; a 75-metre barrel from Jimmy Bartel that resulted in a 10-point super goal; Jonathan Brown kicking a difficult pocket goal after the siren due to the umpire "not hearing the siren" (possibly a reference to sirengate); Anthony Rocca kicking a massive torpedo goal from inside the centre square; Russell Gilbert changing his guernsey to the opposite team's late in the game to score a goal for the opposition (which became a running gag); Derek Kickett kicking the ball over his head from the right forward pocket for an unlikely goal; and Craig Hutchison's self-proclaimed "greatest goal in AFL history" in 2011, which involved selling candy to a mooning Ryan Fitzgerald before kicking a banana goal from nearly 40 metres out.